HimoMaster/ServiceX_frontend1/CONTRIBUTING.md

 # Other contributions

 If you're fixing a bug or adding a new feature, please:
-- Use verbs in their present forms in your commit
+- Use verbs in their present forms in your commit messages.
+- Avoid using emojis and ot